laravel/docs/migrations.md

 You should commit your database schema file to source control so that other new developers on your team may quickly create your application's initial database structure.

 > [!WARNING]
-> Migration squashing is only available for the MySQL, PostgreSQL, and SQLite databases and utilizes the database's command-line client.
+> Migration squashing is only available for the MariaDB, MySQL, PostgreSQL, and SQLite databases and utilizes the database's command-line client.

 <a name="migration-structure"></a>
 ## Migration Structure